zhaolingshan/tp/docs/UserGuide.md

 #### Installation

 1. Grab a cup of coffee :coffee:.
-2. Ensure you have Java 11 or above installed in your computer :computer.
+2. Ensure you have Java 11 or above installed in your computer :computer:.
 3. Download the last MyMods.jar file from [here](https://github.com/AY2021S1-CS2103T-T17-1/tp/releases/tag/v1.3.1).
 4. Place the file in any folder that you want to be the home folder for **MyMods**:100:.
 5. Start the web application by double-clicking the file or run it with `java -jar